Feminism’s V-Day Eliminates Men, Marriage & Romance—and Kills Sex

 Get Rid of Womanliness

 More recent feminist writers have seen themselves as defending their sex precisely through their attempts to neutralize the sexual polarity.
 For them, it is no longer acceptable to emphasize the womanliness of women, as Elizabeth Wordsworth and Abigail Adams did, but neither is it acceptable to praise women for being like men.
-Feminism of the twentieth-century questioned the very category of womanliness and turned toward androgyny and egalitarianism.
+Rather, under the influence of androgyny and egalitarianism, twentieth-century feminism questioned the very category of womanliness.

 Such a turn was described by Jennifer Reid Maxcy Myhre in an essay in the anthology Listen Up: Voices from the Next Feminist Generation (2001).
 She describes how her "feminist rebirth" started when she realized that "femininity isn't inherent, natural or biological."
 In a symbolic act of shedding the vestiges of womanliness, Myhre shaved her head, commenting, "I chose to call myself androgynous and hoped to destroy the distinction between masculine and feminine, male and female."